 Step 3: The charger locks to that profile and delivers power.
 If conditions change (battery full, heavy load), the laptop can renegotiate.

-This negotiation means a higher-wattage charger is always safe — a 100W charger will only deliver what the laptop requests (e.g., 45W).
+With USB-C Power Delivery, this negotiation means a higher-wattage charger is safe — a 100W charger will only deliver what the laptop requests (e.g., 45W).
 A lower-wattage charger is also safe but may charge slowly or not sustain power under heavy load.
+This applies to USB-C PD only.
+A barrel-plug adapter has no handshake: it outputs a fixed voltage regardless of what the laptop asks for, so it must match your laptop’s voltage and polarity as well as its plug size.
+A barrel adapter of the right physical size carrying the wrong voltage will damage the machine.
 Read our detailed guide on using higher/lower wattage chargers.

 USB Power Delivery Versions: PD 2.0, 3.0, 3.1